 “Many a secret can be heard from behind a bar,” said David.

-“Such as?”
-I said.

-“I call it the Spanish holiday effect,” said Charles.
+“Such as?”“I call it the Spanish holiday effect,” said Charles.
 “After a day turning pink on the beach and a couple of gins, couples often discuss with the barman how much nicer it is in Spain and wouldn’t it be wonderful to live here some or all of the time.
 These are the ones ripe for buying a property.
 Just like your parents did all those years ago.”

 “The problem is,” said David after gulping down his drink and passing over his glass for a refill.
 “Is sorting the dreamers from the serious.”

-“I’ve already had several conversations along those lines?”
-I said.
-“But how do I recognize those genuinely interested?”
+“I’ve already had several conversations along those lines.
+But how do I recognize those genuinely interested?”

 “If they are a tourist, flush them out by recommending a good estate agent,” said Charles.